 With these factors in mind, should U.S. exporters still consider breaking into the Chinese market?
 Unfortunately, there’s no one-size-fits-all answer for exporters.

-In this article, I’ll look at the history of U.S. trade with China; the process of exporting to China, including documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Chinese market.
+In this article, I’ll share many facets of exporting to China that you can use to help you decide if this market is a good option for you—including the history of U.S. trade with China; the process of exporting to China, including documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Chinese market.

 Top U.S. Exports to China